sveltia/sveltia-cms/README.md

 ### Better i18n support

-- Making it easier to switch between locales while editing with just a click on a button.
+- Making it easier to switch between locales while editing with just a click on a button instead of a dropdown list.
 - Fields in non-default locales will be validated as expected[^13].
 - [Integrating DeepL](#use-deepl-to-translate-entry-fields) to allow translating text fields from another locale with one click.
 - You can [disable non-default locale content](#disable-non-default-locale-content)[^15].